Sunbird-Knowlg/sunbird-content-player/README.md

+## Change Logs
+ See [ChangeLogs](https://github.com/project-sunbird/sunbird-content-player/releases) for more information

+## License
+this project is licensed under the MIT License - see the [LICENSE](https://github.com/project-sunbird/sunbird-content-player/blob/master/LICENSE) file for details

 ## Any Issues ?
 We have an open and active [issue tracker](https://github.com/Field-Issues/issues).
 Please report any issues.